r0kym/seat-navy-issue/_sources/uac.rst.txt

-See :meth:`sni.uac.clearance.has_clearance` for a precise specification of how clearance levels are checked, and :car:`sni.uac.clearance.SCOPE_LEVELS` for the declaration of all scopes.
+See :meth:`sni.uac.clearance.has_clearance` for a precise specification of how clearance levels are checked, and :const:`sni.uac.clearance.SCOPE_LEVELS` for the declaration of all scopes.

 UAC modules documentation